atlassian-api/atlassian-python-api/confluence_v2_implementation_checklist.md

 - [ ] Ensure proper error handling for v1 when using v2-only features

 ### Labels
-- [ ] Implement v2 label methods
+- [x] Implement v2 label methods
+- [x] Add tests for label methods
-- [ ] Update existing label methods to support both versions
+- [x] Create examples for using label methods

 ### Comments
-- [ ] Update comment methods to support both API versions
+- [x] Update comment methods to support both API versions
-- [ ] Implement new comment features available in v2
+- [x] Implement new comment features available in v2

 ## Phase 4: Testing